SreeChandan13/Task_04_Descriptive_Stats/README.md

 Polars	0.120 (fastest)
 Pandas	1.621

+Datasets Used
+To demonstrate that the system can handle arbitrary datasets beyond the original election-related files, we applied our analysis scripts to two well-known public datasets:

+Netflix Dataset: Contains metadata on thousands of Netflix titles, including type, country, rating, release year, and duration.

+Titanic Dataset: Contains passenger information such as age, fare, sex, class, and survival status.

+Both datasets were analyzed using pure Python, Pandas, and Polars, with the analyses driven by metadata configuration files (in JSON format).
+These metadata files specify:

+Which columns are numeric or categorical

+Which fields to group by

+The filename of the dataset

+This modular design ensures that the statistics system is dataset-agnostic and can easily be extended to new datasets by simply updating the metadata, without rewriting the analysis code.

 🔍 Key Insights
 Polars was the fastest due to its Rust backend and support for multi-threading.
 It’s ideal for high-performance data analysis.